HIPERFIT/hiperfit.github.com/_posts/2014-11-04-hiperfit-workshop.md

 _"Carry that load" &mdash; Risk-minimzation in electricity markets (Martin Jönsson, IMF)_

+In this talk we look at a specific hedging problem of a contract in the derivatives market for power contracts.
+We suggest a simple hedging approach that relies on expected loss minimisation of our hedged position, and to calculate our optimal hedge we suggest a simple model for the spot price and consumption of electricity.
+We test our approach on empirical data obtained from an energy trading company, and compare our strategy to the hedging approach currently used by the company.

 #### 11:55-13:05 &nbsp; Bohrium and Big-data

 _Bohrium - Bridging High Performance and High Productivity (Kenneth Skovhede)_